antmicro/grabthecam/README.md

 ## Running the demo

-After the successful build, you can run the demo.
-E.g.:
+After a successful build, you can run the demo, e.g.:

 ```
 cd build